FirelyTeam/firely-docs/vonk/features/accesscontrol.rst

       ...
     ]

 In this example the claim is still called 'patient', although it contains an Identifier of a General Practitioner.
-This is because the CompartmentDefinition is selected by matching it's code to the name of the claim, regardless of the value the claim contains.
+This is because the CompartmentDefinition is selected by matching its code to the name of the claim, regardless of the value the claim contains.

 If multiple resources match the Compartment, that is no problem for Vonk.
 You can simply configure the Filters according to the business rules in your organization.

 Tokens
 ------

-A client application that wants to access data in Vonk on behalf of it's user, requests a token from the Identity Provider (configured as the Authority in the feature_accesscontrol_config_).
+A client application that wants to access data in Vonk on behalf of its user, requests a token from the Identity Provider (configured as the Authority in the :ref:`feature_accesscontrol_config`).
 The configuration of the Identity Provider determines which claims are *available* for a certain user, and also for the client application.
 The client app configuration determines which claims it *needs*.
-During the token request the user is usually redirected to the Identity Provider, logs in and is then asked whether the client app is allowed to receive the requested claims.
-The client app can not request any claims that are not available to that application.
+During the token request, the user is usually redirected to the Identity Provider, logs in and is then asked whether the client app is allowed to receive the requested claims.
+The client app cannot request any claims that are not available to that application.
 And it will never get any claims that are not available to the user.
 This flow is also explained in the `SMART App Authorization Guide`_.

 The result of this flow should be a JSON Web Token (JWT) containing zero or more of the claims defined in SMART on FHIR.
 The claims can either be scopes or a launch context, as in the examples listed in :ref:`feature_accesscontrol_authorization`.
 This token is encoded as a string, and must be sent to Vonk in the Authorization header of the request.